 - Provides eligibility for California state EMT certificate

-An Emergency Medical Technician (EMT) is an emergency responder trained to provide emergency medical care to the critically ill and injured.
-Depending on where they work, EMTs may be solely responsible for the treatment and transportation of their patients or assist a paramedic, nurse, physician or other advanced life support provider
+An Emergency Medical Technician (EMT) is trained to provide emergency medical care to the critically ill and injured.
+Depending on where they work, EMTs may be solely responsible for the treatment and transportation of their patients, or may assist a paramedic, nurse, physician or other advanced life support provider.

-Once thought of as an "ambulance driver or attendant," the modern EMT performs many more duties than in the past, and responds to many types of emergency calls, including medical emergencies, hazardous materials exposure, childbirth, child abuse, fires, rescues, injuries, trauma and psychiatric crises.
-As National Fire Protection Association standards state that rescuers be medically certified, many EMT's are also part of Technical Rescue teams, such as Extrication, Rope Rescue, and Water Rescue.
-They may be part of an Emergency Medical Service (EMS), Fire, or independent rescue team.
+Once thought of as an "ambulance driver or attendant," the modern EMT performs many more duties than in the past, and responds to many types of emergency calls, including medical emergencies, hazardous materials exposure, childbirth, child abuse, fires, rescues, injuries, trauma, and psychiatric crises.
+They may be part of an Emergency Medical Service/System (EMS), Fire Agency, or independent rescue team.
 EMTs have also been actively deployed through the COVID-19 pandemic to assist with patient overflow in heavily impacted urban settings, as well as serving in roles related to screening, testing, and prevention.

 EMTs are trained in practical emergency medical knowledge and skills that can be deployed within a rapid time frame.
 Patient treatment guidelines are described in protocols following both national guidelines and local medical policies.
 The goal of EMT intervention is to rapidly evaluate a patient's condition and to maintain a patient's airway, breathing and circulation by CPR and defibrillation.
 In addition, EMT intervention aims to control external bleeding, prevent shock, and prevent further injury or disability by immobilizing potential spinal or other bone fractures, while expediting the safe and timely transport of the patient to a hospital emergency department for definitive medical care.